Wednesday, November 26

 11/2

 Perhaps adulthood isn't so much measured by age, but by distance from the last folly.
 The follies in my life so far have been at first unknowingly carried out, and then with time, more intently done.
 But as of late, I can't quite recall when the last folly was.
 It probably wasn't even in this country.
 Over time I have learned to sense where things are going, and to believe what I sense, and very few things, especially humanly ones, manage to surprise me.
 Hence I simply more or less successfully maneuver around what's ahead of me based on what has and has not worked in the past.
 In my maneuvers there are not exquisite strategies or exact calculations.
-Reality often does not require such strategies and calculations to calm itself.
+Reality often does not require such strategies and calculations to find its way.
 If it does, then it often means it isn't reality - it is rather my will imposed on it.
 Reality needs simple things, nice words for the ego, uttered through smiley eyes, feigned knowledge, demonstrated through pretty formats, and an unwavering commitment to remain agreeable, especially socially.
 The paradigm is widely applicable, I needn't engage too much of my mind.
 From this vantage point, things are not only manageable but also quite predictable.
 I maybe have finally understood what "overthinking" means - a unique form of hubris in the belief that one could reconcile reality with belief, rather than the other way around.
 In overthinking there has been much anguish that has been present for the better part of my life.
 By shedding that hubris, everything has felt way better.
 Even in the entire routine of my current walk of life, going to the office, coming back from the office, waiting for the weekend, enjoying the weekend, and getting two paychecks every month, there isn't much friction.
 It does not mean that friction does not spring into existence.
-It's just that I have become quite adept at nullifying it as they pop up.
+It's just that I have become quite good at nullifying it as it pops up.
 I do it in the same way a cat licks itself, along the fur and not against it.
-And I judge the outcome by whether the fur has been straightened and disaster averted, and not through value lenses and grandiose words like honesty, integrity, skepticism, which are anyways dubious words in the context of the current day and age.
+And I judge the outcome by whether the fur has been straightened and disaster averted, and not through value lenses like honesty, integrity, skepticism, which are anyways dubious, overly grandiose words in the context of the current day and age.

 Adulthood, isn't it nice?